Simple Instant Pot Jerk Chicken for a delicious weeknight dinner with a bit of spice.

 Prick chicken with a fork and season chicken with salt and pepper.
 Then place chicken in a bowl and coat with jerk seasoning.
 Allow to marinate for 30 minutes if possible.

-Add chicken to pressure cooker and close lid.
+Add chicken and marinade to pressure cooker and close lid.
 Make sure the valve is in the sealed position.

 Press “manual” and set for 10 minutes (depending on the cut of your chicken).